amritanshu-pandey/amritanshu.in/content/posts/trigger-gitlab-pipelines-using-rest-api.md

 tags: ['gitlab']
 ---

-Gitlab pipelines are the CI(Continuous Integration) build job(s), that are usually triggered when a new commit is pushed to the git repository.
+Gitlab pipelines are the CI(Continuous Integration) build job(s), that are usually triggered when a new commit is pushed to a git repository.
 Pipelines can be used to test, compile and deploy the code or to automate certain tasks.
 In addition to changes in git repositories, pipelines can also be triggered through other mechanisms as well.
 For instance:

-1. Manually through the Gitlab UI
+1. Manually through the GitLab UI
 1. Based on a schedule
-1. Using gitlab's REST API
+1. Using GitLab's REST API

-In this article, I will explain how to trigger a Gitlab pipeline using the Gitlab's REST API.
+In this article, I will explain how to trigger a GitLab pipeline using the GitLab's REST API.

 ## Create pipeline trigger
-1. Navigate to project settings -> CI/CD -> Pipeline triggers
+1. Navigate to `project settings -> CI/CD -> Pipeline triggers`
 1. Create a new trigger and make note of the token.
 Token is used to authenticate the REST calls to trigger the pipeline.
 ![Gitlab Pipeline Triggers](/static/static/gitlab-pipeline-triggers.png)
 1. Also make note of the URL displayed in the same page that must be used to trigger the pipeline.
 For e.g. `https://git.xps.lan/api/v4/projects/14/trigger/pipeline`